Daniel-Griffiths/cloudflare-expo-ota-updates/docs/SETUP_APP.md

 - `updates.enabled`: Set to `true` to enable OTA updates
 - `updates.fallbackToCacheTimeout`: Milliseconds to wait before falling back to cached update
 - `requestHeaders.expo-channel-name`: The channel name (e.g., "production", "staging")
-- `requestHeaders.expo-app-id`: Your app ID from step 4 (must match the ID in the database)
+- `requestHeaders.expo-app-id`: Your app ID from the create-app step (must match the ID in the database)

 **Important Notes:**